STANDARD TERMS AND CONDITIONS FOR THE SALE OF GOODS

 is prohibited without our permission.
 You may not modify, distribute or repost anything on our website for any purpose.

-We have taken care in the preparation of the content of our website and in store literature and that all goods have been described accurately.
-Any weights, dimensions and capacities given about the goods are approximate only.
+We have taken care in the preparation of the content of this website, in particular to ensure that prices quoted are correct at the time of publishing and that all goods have been described accurately.
+However, orders will only be processed if there are no material errors in the description of the goods or their prices as advertised on this website.
+Any weights,dimensions and capacities given about the goods are approximate only.

 We try to ensure that our website is free from viruses or defects.
 However, we cannot guarantee that your use of this website or any websites accessible through it will not cause damage to your computer.
 It is your responsibility to ensure that the right equipment is available to use the website.
 Except in the case of negligence on our part, we will not be liable to any person for any loss or damage which may arise to computer equipment as a result of using our website.